Zhongzhou/the-learning-plumber/_posts/2024-07-01-figureCreation.md

 date: 2024-07-01
 ---

-Many people still don't realize how detailed the prompt needs to be for GPT to generate good quality images.
+I recently realized how detailed the prompt needs to be for GPT to generate good quality images.

 Here' the prompt I gave GPT-4o for the title image: